Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems

 Figure \ref{fig:Residence-probabilities-and}a illustrates how residence probabilities are small for low values of $\alpha$, which is a reflection of the only slightly disturbed oscillatory behaviour of $\langle S_{z}\rangle$ in Figure \ref{fig:Trajectories-of-Sz}a.
 But as the coupling strength is raised, so do the residence probabilities, and this can similarly be understood by considering the trajectory shown in Figure \ref{fig:Trajectories-of-Sz}b.
 Little time is spent in regions far away from the eigenstates.
 Visits to the $\langle S_{z}\rangle=0$ eigenstate are less frequent than to the $\pm1$ eigenstates for small $\alpha$, which is a consequence of having started the trajectory at $\langle S_{z}\rangle=-1$, but they occur with approximately equal probability at high values of $\alpha$.

-Figure \ref{fig:Residence-probabilities-and}b shows how the system takes longer times to return to an eigenstate for strong measurement coupling.
+Figure \ref{fig:Residence-probabilities-and}b shows how the system takes longer times to return to an eigenstate for stronger measurement.
 Again, this is consistent with the behaviour shown in Figure \ref{fig:Trajectories-of-Sz}b.
-The return time for a given eigenstate is dominated by the period of dwell at the eigenstate (or eigenstates) to which it moves.
-The return time to the $\langle S_{z}\rangle=0$ state initially decreases with $\alpha$ but this is an artefact of the initial condition for the motion, which makes visits to this eigenstate rare when $\alpha$ is small (as is apparent in Figure \ref{fig:spin1_trajectories}).
-The return time for the $\langle S_{z}\rangle=0$ eigenstate is typically less than the return times for $\langle S_{z}\rangle=\pm1$, possibly because direct transitions between the $\langle S_{z}\rangle=1$ and $-1$ states are unlikely.
+The mean return time for a given eigenstate is dominated by the period of dwell at the eigenstate (or eigenstates) to which it moves.
+The mean return time to the $\langle S_{z}\rangle=0$ state initially decreases with $\alpha$ but this is an artefact of the initial condition for the motion, which makes visits to this eigenstate rare when $\alpha$ is small (as is apparent in Figure \ref{fig:spin1_trajectories}).
+The mean return time for the $\langle S_{z}\rangle=0$ eigenstate is typically less than the return times for $\langle S_{z}\rangle=\pm1$ (roughly half), possibly because direct transitions between the $\langle S_{z}\rangle=1$ and $-1$ states are unlikely.
 Return to the central eigenstate is characterised by just one period of dwell at one of the two outer eigenstates, while return to an outer eigenstate might require waiting while the system hops between the other two states.